xOdeem/SPT/user/mods/DanW-SPTQuestingBots/README.md

     * **maxDistanceFromBot**: The objective will only be selected if the bot is no more than this many meters away from it.
     * **maxRunDistance**: If bots get within this radius (in meters) of the position for the first step in the objective, they will no longer be allowed to sprint.
 This is intended to be used in areas where stealth is more important (typically in buildings).
 This is **0** by default.
     * **lootAfterCompleting**: The only valid options for this are "Default", "Force", and "Inhibit" (case-sensitive).
 If "Force" is used, Questing Bots will try invoking [Looting Bots](https://hub.sp-tarkov.com/files/file/1096-looting-bots/) to make the bot scan for loot immediately after completing each step in the objective.
 However, bots will not be able to loot if they're in combat or have no available space.
 If "Inhibit" is used, this mod will try invoking [Looting Bots](https://hub.sp-tarkov.com/files/file/1096-looting-bots/) to prevent the bot from looting until after it selects another quest objective.
 [Looting Bots](https://hub.sp-tarkov.com/files/file/1096-looting-bots/) version 1.2.1 or later is required for either option to work.
 [SAIN](https://hub.sp-tarkov.com/files/file/1062-sain-2-0-solarint-s-ai-modifications-full-ai-combat-system-replacement/) 2.1.9 or later is required for Questing Bots to properly force bots to loot.
+    * **doorIDToUnlock**: If specified, the door with this ID must be unlocked before bots are allowed to proceed with any steps in the objective.
+The door's state will be checked when the bot is within **questing.unlocking_doors.search_radius** meters of the objective's first step position.
+    * **fixedPositionToUnlockDoor**: If **doorIDToUnlock** is specified, this field can optionally be added to specify an exact position where bots will stand to open the door.
+If this field is omitted, the interaction position will be determined programmatically.
     * **steps**: An array of the steps in the objective.
 Bots will complete the steps exactly in the order you specify.

 * **Steps**: A step is an individual component of an objective.